Freepik vs Adobe Stock: which one is easier for commercial work when you also need AI generation?

 Comparison Snapshot:

-- Adobe: Teams already embedded in Creative Cloud with dedicated designers handling production inside Adobe apps.
+- Adobe: Teams with an established Creative Cloud stack and dedicated designers comfortable working across multiple Adobe apps.

 Expanded Explanation: